-You can only do this if you understand the regulatory environment along with the intent and requirements of Good Manufacturing Practices; a modern quality system as defined in PIC/S Guide to GMP.
+You can only do this if you understand the regulatory environment and intent and requirements of Good Manufacturing Practices; a modern quality system as defined in PIC/S Guide to GMP.

-This course will help by stepping you through each chapter and common appendix of version 13 of the PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PE 009-13).
+This course will help by stepping you through each chapter and common appendix of version 13 of the PIC/S Guide to Good Manufacturing Practice for Medicinal Products (PE 009-13) Part I, as adopted by the Therapeutic Goods Administration (TGA).
 Using case studies and examples drawn from industry and consulting experience, you will learn the requirements and how they are applied to your manufacturing environment(s); with a focus on ensuring product quality and the prevention of adulteration and misbranding.